Skip to content

 fi

-Disadvantage: [ ... ] does not support compound conditions directly, requiring additional commands or constructs to achieve the desired behavior.
+Disadvantage: [ ... ] does not support compound conditions directly, requiring additional commands or constructs.

 Using [[ ... ]] for compound conditions: